 Click here to see our online Yoga Nidra teacher training course.

 Are you an experienced teacher looking for YACEP credits or continuing education?

 52 Essential Principles of Yoga Philosophy to Deepen your Practice

 A Relaxing Way to De-stress, Re-energize, and Find Balance

 by B.K.S.
 Iyengar

 By Mark Stephens

-Please feel free to share our posts with your friends, colleagues, and favorite social media networks.
+Please share our posts with your friends on your favorite social media networks.
 See our testimonials to find out what our graduates have to say about our selection of online yoga teacher training intensive courses.